krzkaczor/cheatcalls-eip/README.md

 * `cheat_increaseTime(deltaInSec: Quantity): void`
   * Mines a new block with a timestamp of `lastTimestamp + deltaInSeconds`
 * `cheat_setNextBlockTimestamp(nextTimestamp: Quantity \| null): void`
   * Does not mine a new block, but once new block is mined, it will have timestamp of exactly `nextTimestamp`.
 Any methods reading state such as `eth_call` respects new timestamp when queried for 'pending' block.
-To unset, call with null.
+To unset, call with `null`.
 * `cheat_snapshot(): Quantity`
   * Snapshots current state of the blockchain, including Cheatcall related state like `nextBlockTimestamp`.
-Returned id has to be sequential.
+The returned ID must be sequential.
 * `cheat_revert_snapshot(id: Quantity): void`
   * Replaces `evm_revert`